June 26, 2014

 This policy brief is based on the discussion paper "Leapfrogging or Stalling Out?
 Electric Vehicles in China" by Sabrina Howell, Henry Lee and Adam Heal, published by the Belfer Center in June 2014.

-By Lucas Kello, Postdoctoral Research Fellow, International Security Program/Science, Technology, and Public Policy Program/Project on Technology, Security, and Conflict in the Cyber Age
+By Lucas Kello, Research Fellow, International Security Program/Science, Technology, and Public Policy Program/Project on Technology, Security, and Conflict in the Cyber Age

 The cyber revolution presents formidable challenges to security policy.
 The risks of inadvertent or accelerating cyber crises are significant but poorly grasped.
 The penalty for falling behind in terms of strategic adaptation may be disastrous.